 - If you're in the U.S.: You can choose to verify instantly or verify with a challenge deposit.
-If you verify instantly, you’ll be asked for the user ID and password of your bank account, which Google will use to verify your account in a matter of seconds.
-If the instant verification fails or you would rather choose to do a challenge deposit, a small challenge deposit will appear in your bank account within the next 3 days.
-When it does, sign in to your AdWords account and navigate to Billing & payments.
+If you verify instantly, then you’ll be asked for the user ID and password of your bank account, which Google will use to verify your account in a matter of seconds.
+If the instant verification fails or you'd rather choose to do a challenge deposit, a small test deposit will appear in your bank account within the next three days.
+When it does, sign in to your Google Ads account and navigate to Billing & payments.
 You will be prompted to enter the deposit amount to verify your account.

-- If you're in France, Austria, Germany, Italy, Netherlands, or Spain: You'll first need to accept the mandate in your AdWords account.
-Then, you’ll verify your account with a challenge deposit; a small challenge deposit will appear in your bank account within 3 to 5 days.
-When it does, sign in to your AdWords account, navigate to Billing & payments and follow the prompts.
+- If you're in France, Austria, Germany, Italy, Netherlands, Spain, Finland, Slovakia, Cyprus, Estonia, Lithuania, Luxembourg, Latvia, Malta, Portugal, Slovenia or Ireland: You'll first need to accept the mandate in your Google Ads account.
+Then, you’ll verify your account with a challenge deposit; a small challenge deposit will appear in your bank account in 3–5 days.
+When it does, sign in to your Google Ads account, navigate to Billing & payments and follow the prompts.

-- If you're in Israel: You'll need to print, complete, and send us a debit authorization.
+- If you're in Israel: You'll need to print, complete and send us a debit authorisation.
 See how.

 Change your bank account

-At some point, you might want to change the bank account that you use for your AdWords payments.
+At some point, you might want to change the bank account that you use for your Google Ads payments.
 Here's how you can change it:

-- If you're a manager account-user, sign in directly to the client account.
+- If you're a manager account-user, sign in to the client account directly.

-- Click the gear icon and choose Billing & payments, then click the Payment methods link on the side of the page.
+- Click the tools icon and choose Billing & payments, then click the Payment methods link on the side of the page.

 - Click Add payment method.